-Name Setting Description Default Valid Values scans no longer launch.
-Plugin Compilation Performance plugin_load performance mode Sets plugin compilation performance, which affects CPU usage.
-Low performance slows down plugin compilation, but reduces the agent's CPU consumption.
-Setting the performance to medium or high means that plugin compilation compiletes more quickly, but the agent consumes more CPU.
-For more information, see Agent CPU Resource Control. high low, medium, or high Scan Performance scan performance mode Sets scan performance, which affects CPU usage.
-Low performance slows down scans, but reduces the agent's high low, medium, or high
+Setting Description Default Valid Values maximum of eight threads.
+For more information, see Agent CPU Resource Control.
+Note: Tenable recommends setting Plugin Compilation Performance to medium or low for shared resource environments, such as VDI or ESXi. scan_performance mode Sets scan performance, which affects CPU usage.
+Low performance slows down scans, but reduces the agent's CPU consumption.
+Setting the performance to medium or high means that scans complete more quickly, but the agent consumes more CPU.
+For more information, see Agent CPU Resource Control. high low, medium, or high skip_asset Determines whether no yes or no